-Responsible Party: The Planning and Zoning; and Public Works Departments.
+Responsible Party: The Planning and Zoning and Public Works Departments.

 Schedule: The Town implements an annual outfall inspection program to detect and locate the source of dry weather illicit discharges that enter its MS4.
-To increase the effectiveness of the existing program, the Town enhanced its procedures in this Permit Year 5 by adding a water testing protocol for sites where flow is observed.
+To increase the effectiveness of the existing program, the Town enhanced its procedures in Permit Year 5 2022-2023 by adding a water testing protocol for sites where flow is observed.
 The new procedures are included on the attachment.

-Measurable Goals: For Year 5 reporting, Town personnel performed field inspections of the outfalls that were mapped.
-Based on these field inspections, the success for this BMP is measured by field screening of the 64 outfalls that drain to an impaired waterway and within 1/10th of a mile from the nearest receiving water, on an annual basis and documenting the results of these inspections.
-The results of these inspections follow are listed below.
+Measurable Goals: For Year 1 reporting, Town personnel performed field inspections of the outfalls that were mapped.
+Based on these field inspections, the success for this BMP is measured by field screening of the 50 outfalls that drain to an impaired waterway and within 1/10th of a mile from the nearest receiving water, on an annual basis and documenting the results of these inspections.